 Big Y in the News

 Headquartered in Springfield, MA, Big Y is one of the largest independently owned supermarket chains in New England.
-Proud to be family owned and operated, they currently operate 61 locations throughout Connecticut and Massachusetts with over 10,000 employees.
+Proud to be family owned and operated, they currently operate over 60 locations throughout Connecticut and Massachusetts with over 10,000 employees.
 Founded in 1936 by brothers Paul and Gerald D'Amour, the store was named after an intersection in Chicopee, Massachusetts where two roads converge to form a "Y".

 Big Y in the News contains excerpts from press releases that have been sent to local media.

 - 2014-10-09BIG Y TURNS PINK

 In order to raise awareness and funds for breast cancer, all Big Y Supermarkets will be donating proceeds from their entire produce department as well as additional select products throughout the store to over 22 local breast cancer support groups throughout Massachusetts and Connecticut.

 Big Y World Class Markets selected over 335 academically-outstanding students from communities surrounding their stores to receive a total of over $232,000 in college scholarships for the 2014-2015 academic year.

 - 2014-09-04NEW SOLAR ARRAY COULD power 100 HOMES FOR A YEAR